Degeneracy Cutting: A Local and Efficient Post-Processing for Belief Propagation Decoding of Quantum Low-Density Parity-Check Codes: Application beyond the code-capacity noise model

 where $\qty(\vb{e})_i=1$ if and only if the $i$-th error mechanism has occurred.
 We define an independent error model as a set of $N$ independent error mechanisms.
 Error mechanism $i$ occurs with a prior probability $p_i$, where each probability $p_i$ is calculated as the probability that an odd number of its constituent physical Pauli errors occur.
 The set of these probabilities forms the prior vector

 The action of all faults on all detectors is captured by the detector check matrix,

-where $M=m_Z(T+1)$ is the number of detectors, and $\qty(H_{\mathrm{DCM}})_{ij}=1$ if and only if a fault at location $j$ flips detector $i$.
+where $M=m_Z(T+1)$ is the number of detectors, and $\qty(H_{\mathrm{DCM}})_{ij}=1$ if and only if $j$-th error mechanism flips detector $i$.
+In Tanner-graph point of view, $H_{\mathrm{DCM}}$ defines a bipartite graph whose variable nodes are error mechanisms and whose check nodes are detectors.
 In addition, we define a \textit{logical operator matrix} as

-where the $(i,j)$ entry of $O$ is $1$ if and only if a fault at location $j$ flips the logical-$Z$ measurement outcome of the $i$-th logical qubit.
-Then, the decoding task in the detector error model can be formulated as follows: given a measured syndrome $\vb{s} = \vb{e}H_{\mathrm{DCM}}^\top$, decoding estimates the error estimate $\vb{e}$ such that
+where the $(i,j)$ entry of $O$ is $1$ if and only if $j$-th error mechanism flips the logical-$Z$ measurement outcome of the $i$-th logical qubit.
+Then, the decoding task in the detector error model can be formulated as follows: given a measured syndrome $\vb{s} = \vb{e}H_{\mathrm{DCM}}^\top$, decoding estimates $\hat{\vb{e}}$ such that